 Cyberbullying is a form of bullying that takes place virtually over digital devices such as computers, smartphones, and tablets.
 Cyberbullying most commonly takes place via social media, texting, instant messaging, and email.
 Say NO to cyberbullying!
-If you or someone you know is being bullied, report this information to the Bullying/Harassment Anonymous Hotline at 305-995-CARE (2273), by filling out the Bullying and Harassment Reporting Form, or by contacting the TRUST Counselor, your Guidance Counselor or an administrator (assistant principal) immediately.
+If you or someone you know is being bullied, report this information to the Bullying/Harassment Anonymous Hotline at 305-995-CARE (2273), the TRUST Counselor, your Guidance Counselor or an administrator (assistant principal or principal) immediately.